wasmCloud/wasmcloud-dev-site/content/app-dev/getting-started/_index.en.md

 rustup target add wasm32-unknown-unknown
 ```

-While not yet utilized for wasmCloud development, if you're curious about building WASI modules, then you can also add the `wasm32-wasi` target.
+While not yet utilized for wasmCloud development, if you're curious about building WASI modules, you can also add the `wasm32-wasi` target.

 Let's get started by creating an [actor](/reference/host-runtime/actors).